 You can also pay for an accompanied one-day ‘Tandem Experience’, and have the fee deducted from any subsequent purchase.

 Circe Cycles also offer test rides, and a ‘hire to buy’ scheme, whereby the cost of a tandem hire will be deducted from a purchase.
 Apparently weekend hires play a part in quite a few weddings.
-We have a Circe EOS tandem with twin belt drives on test at the moment, so here's a sneak peek at it:
+We tested a Circe EOS tandem with twin belt drives.
+Here's a sneak peek at it:

 St. John Street Cycles also has a good reputation for their extensive range of Thorn branded tandems.